 I’m always looking for easy ways to add some extra vegetables to my diet, as well as to reduce food waste, and when I am fortunate enough to get a bunch of carrots with their tops I always make a batch of this carrot top pesto.

-It would be tragic to waste the tops – they are delicious and an all too rare treat as here in the UK supermarkets seldom sell carrots with their tops.
+It would be tragic to waste the carrot greens– the leafy tops are delicious and an all too rare treat as here in the UK supermarkets seldom sell carrots in this state.